The Coastal Fisheries Division (CFD) is one of the major Divisions within the Ministry of Fisheries and Ocean Resources.

 Social, economic, political and physical living environments are conducive to maintaining the betterment of I-Kiribati wellbeing.
 Basic conditions of economic prosperity, security, sustainable food supply, stability and good health are attained through effective resource management (given the centrality of coastal resources in people’s lives in Kiribati).
 Across all levels and different scales, people develop a sense of stewardship for the ocean and actively participate in the management of their local fisheries resources for the benefits of all I-Kiribati

-Ministry of Fisheries and Marine Resources Development
+Ministry of Fisheries and Ocean Resources

 Coastal Fisheries Division, Ambo